Alexion to study rare blood-disorder drug in severe COVID-19 patients

 April 20 (Reuters) - Alexion Pharmaceuticals Inc ALXN.O said on Monday it would start a late-stage study of its rare blood-disorder drug, Ultomiris, in COVID-19 patients hospitalized with severe pneumonia or acute respiratory distress syndrome.

-The study is expected to enroll about 270 patients across countries, Alexion said.
+The study is expected to enroll about 270 patients, starting May, across countries, Alexion said.

+Alexion's drug works by inhibiting C5 protein, which makes up a part of the immune system that can attack the body's own healthy cells if activated in an uncontrolled manner.

+Independent investigators have expressed interest in studying the potential of C5 inhibition in severe COVID-19 pneumonia, Alexion said.

 (Reporting by Manas Mishra in Bengaluru; Editing by Shinjini Ganguli)